Configuration File

 Retention period

-Replicas maintain a snapshot of the database as well as a contiguous sequence of SQLite WAL page updates.
-These updates take up space so new snapshots are created and old WAL files are dropped through a process called “retention”.
+Replicas maintain a snapshot of the database as well as a contiguous sequence of LTX page updates.
+These updates take up space so new snapshots are created and old LTX files are dropped through a process called “retention”.

 Duration values can be specified using second (s), minute (m), or hour (h) but days, weeks, & years are not supported.